mmccar26/functional_traits/README.md

 McCary and Schmitz 2020

-Data and scripts for the manuscript entitled "Global meta-analysis reveals that invertebrate impacts on terrestrial nutrient cycling are mediated by their functional traits"
+Data and scripts for the manuscript entitled "Invertebrate functional traits and terrestrial nitrogen cycling: insights from a global meta-analysis "

 Authors: Matthew A. McCary and Oswald J. Schmitz